 The Andros Route

-Andros has a very extensive network of trekking routes, which is estimated to exceed 300 km in length, while Andros Route, a continuous 100km Andros track, on October of 2015 got the distinguished European Quality Certification Leading Quality Trails-Best of Europe managed by the European Ramblers Association, establishing the island as one of the leading quality destinations for hiking.
+Andros has a very extensive network of trekking routes, which is estimated to exceed 300 km in length, while the EU level certified Andros Route, established the island as one of the leading quality destinations for hiking in Europe.

-Tip – Especially during hot summer season, choose among hinterland routes, that end up in deserted beaches!!
-Carry with you cotton bags and collect oregano and mint for a whole year.
+Mega Tip – Especially during hot summer season, choose among hinterland routes, that end up in deserted beaches!!
+Carry with you cotton bags and collect oregano and thyme.

 One map for all the hiking experience around Andros Island.